Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 1. **A user friendly site that is easy to navigate**

-- Site includes a main menu and also scroll navigation arrows on home page.
+- Site includes a main dropdown menu and also scroll navigation arrows on home page.
+- Navigation menu is fixed so is always visible to the user.
 - Button to start game easy to access.

 ![Navigation](assets/images/readme/US1-1.png)